 ‘The relationship between our dairy farmers and Jersey Dairy is as strong as ever,’ says Jess.
 ‘We are fortunate that our dairy is a co-operative-owned by the farmers.
 It means that they are guaranteed a good return on their milk and invest in their farms and future.’

-Ensuring this good working relationship stays strong is fundamental to Jess.
+To Jess, Ensuring this good working relationship stays strong is fundamental.
 She explains: ‘I love seeing the diversity from being on the farm to the office.

 ‘Our Dairy farmers don’t just provide us with fresh Jersey milk every day, but they are custodians of the countryside.